 Many first-time deck designers make the mistake of creating deck designs that are too large to fit the scale of their house and exceed their budget.
 Most professional deck builders use a few rules to help scale the deck to accurately fit the house.

 1) A deck shouldn't be built larger than 20% of the square footage of the house it is attached to.

 2) No single section of the deck should be larger than the largest room in the house.

-Sometimes it is difficult to look at a deck plan on paper and understand exactly how it will look and feel in real space.
-You may need to layout the design at the location to be able to get comfortable with its shape and proportion.
-Use a tape measurer and a garden hose or some spray paint to layout the design's outline or footprint.
+Sometimes, it is difficult to look at a deck plan on paper and understand exactly how it will look and feel in a real space.
+You may need to lay out the design at the location to be able to get comfortable with its shape and proportion.
+Use a tape measurer, a garden hose or spray paint to lay out the design's outline or footprint.
 Does it feel larger or smaller than you anticipated?
 You may want to arrange some furniture within the outline to help you visualize how the space will be used.
 Will you have enough space to move around the deck freely or will it be too cramped?
-You may need to make some changes to the plan in order to adjust to your findings.
+You may need to make some changes to the plan in order to adjust your findings.